 Engineer, develop, and/or maintain HIT software/hardware and systems

-Examples: Chief Information Officer, System Analyst, Network Administrator, Database Administrator
+Examples: Chief Information Officer, System Analyst, Network Administrator, Database Administrator look at other sectors such as banking.

+Unique about health informatics and IT – address intersection of engineers and healthcare professionals; examples need to include the broad range; include the broad range of settings and environments for the work

 2. How the work performed is distinct from other detailed occupations in the SOC?
 Health IT is foundational to the current, evolving medical care environment.
 It combines the knowledge of health care along with information technology.
 The development of sophisticated medical devices, efficient electronic data transfer of real-time health information and high tech operating rooms require a new health IT professionals who understands the health care arena and the technology.
 In order for health IT solutions to achieve the goal of transforming health care delivery the health care workforce must be trained and play a pivotal role in incorporating health IT into the health care delivery system.
 In addition, some of these professionals will also be conducting fundamental research, advancing measurement science and supporting the development of standards to continue to improve the technology, by improving interoperability and making health care safer.
 3. Job Titles More titles to be added.